-Humanities › Languages Simple Conjugations of "Tondre" (to Mow, Sheer) Learn How to Say "Mowed" and "Mowing" in French Share Flipboard Email Print Getty Images/Moment/Billy Currie Photography Languages French Vocabulary Pronunciation & Conversation Grammar Resources for Teachers English as a Second Language Spanish German Italian Japanese Mandarin Russian English Grammar View More by ThoughtCo Updated November 21, 2017 Though tondre is the French verb that's often used for "to mow," it can also be used for "to shear" or "to fleece."
+Humanities › Languages Simple Conjugations of "Tondre" (to Mow, Sheer) Learn How to Say "Mowed" and "Mowing" in French Share Flipboard Email Print Getty Images/Moment/Billy Currie Photography Languages French Vocabulary Pronunciation & Conversation Grammar Resources For Teachers English as a Second Language Spanish German Italian Japanese Mandarin Russian English Grammar View More by ThoughtCo Updated November 21, 2017 Though tondre is the French verb that's often used for "to mow," it can also be used for "to shear" or "to fleece."
 While that may be pretty easy to remember, you will also need to know the conjugations of tondre.
 This lesson will help you out and teach you to say things such as "he is mowing" or "we sheered."
 The Basic Conjugations of Tondre Tondre is a regular -re verb.
 While it is not the French language's most common conjugation pattern, there are other useful verbs in this category.
 Consider studying tondre along with words like entendre (to understand) or vendre (to sell) to make each a little easier to remember.
 Once you study a few regular verbs that end in -re, you will notice the pattern.
 For instance, in the je present tense, an s is added to the verb stem (tond-) to produce je tonds (I am mowing).
 Likewise, in the nous imperfect past tense, -ions is the ending and it produces nous tondions (we mowed).
 Use the chart to study these basic indicative mood forms by matching the subject pronoun with the proper tense for your sentence.
 Present Future Imperfect je tonds tondrai tondais tu tonds tondras tondais il tond tondra tondait nous tondons tondrons tondions vous tondez tondrez tondiez ils tondent tondront tondaient The Present Participle of Tondre As with all regular -re and -er verbs, forming the present participle of tondre is as simple as adding -ant to the stem.
 This gives you the word tondant.
 Tondre in the Compound Past Tense The French compound past tense is known as the passé composé and it has two elements.
 The first is the present tense conjugate of the auxiliary verb avoir and the second is the past participle tondu.
 Putting the two together gives us phrases like j'ai tondu (I mowed) and nous avons tondu (we mowed).
 More Simple Conjugations of Tondre You might also want to have questions about the act of mowing and that means you can use tondre in the subjunctive.
 If, however, it is in some way dependent on something else (no rain, perhaps), then you can use the conditional.
 It's most likely that you will only encounter the passé simple and imperfect subjunctive in written French.
 They're both literary tenses and often reserved for formal literature rather than conversations.
 Subjunctive Conditional Passé Simple Imperfect Subjunctive je tonde tondrais tondis tondisse tu tondes tondrais tondis tondisses il tonde tondrait tondit tondît nous tondions tondrions tondîmes tondissions vous tondiez tondriez tondîtes tondissiez ils tondent tondraient tondirent tondissent Should you need to be forceful in telling someone to mow, use tondre in the imperative.
 When doing so, skip the subject pronoun and simply tell them to "Tonds !"
 Imperative (tu) tonds (nous) tondons (vous) tondez Continue Reading How Would You Conjugate "Louer" (to Rent)?
-Learn to Conjugate "Répondre" (to Answer) in French How Would You Conjugation "Augmenter"?
-How Would You Say "to Move" in French?
-Learn the Simple Conjugations for "Punir" (to Punish) in French Do You Know How to Say "Heated" in French?
-You'll Be Conjugating the French Verb "Chasser" in No Time You'll "Shine" at Conjugating the French Verb "Briller" How Do You Conjugate "Découvrir" in French?
-Learn How to Conjugate "Répéter" (to Repeat) in French Learn How "Descendr" Is Conjugated in French You Should Quickly "Pick Up" the Conjugations of "Attraper" How Do You Conjugate "Lunch" in French?
-Conjugating "Ennuyer" Is Anything But Boring Learn to Conjugate the French Verb "Tuer" (to Kill) Learn How to Say "I Broke" in French Using "Rompre"
+How Would You Conjugate "Exister" in French?
+How Would You Conjugation "Augmenter"?
+You'll Be Conjugating the French Verb "Chasser" in No Time Learn the Simple Conjugations for "Punir" (to Punish) in French How Would You Say "to Move" in French?
+Learn How to Conjugate "to Travel" in French Try Not to "Fall Asleep" Conjugating "Endormir" You'll "Admire" the Ease of Conjugating "Admirer" Learn to Conjugate the French Verb "Nettoyer" You'll "Shine" at Conjugating the French Verb "Briller" Learn How to Conjugate "Répéter" (to Repeat) in French Learn to Conjugate "Répondre" (to Answer) in French "Elect" to Learn How to Conjugate "Élire" in French Learn to Conjugate the French Verb "Tuer" (to Kill) You Should Quickly "Pick Up" the Conjugations of "Attraper"